jeff-bow/House-Price-Statistics/README.md

 # About

-This project uses house price data given to us by our lecture to conduct statistical anaylsis on using Jamovi.
+This project uses house price data given to us by our lecturer to conduct statistical anaylsis using Jamovi.
 Jamovi is a free and open-source statistical software designed to be an easy-to-use alternative to mainstream statistical tools such as IBMs SPSS.
 Built on top of the R statistical programming language, Jamovi offers a user-friendly graphical interface that simplifies data analysis for users who may not be familiar with programming.

 The dataset was provided to us by our lecturer and is an Excel file containing house price data.